Cham calendar: Features

 The calendar is used as an agricultural almanac to ascertain the time of cultivation.
-The biggest Cham festival known as Kate festival falls on the 1st day of the seven Cham month.
+The biggest Cham festival known as Kate falls on the 1st day of the seventh Cham month (9th Imlek month).

 Sakawi Ahier

 System

 The names of the days of the Cham week were derived from their Sanskrit names used in the traditional Hindu calendar.

 The length of the month: the full month (balan tapăk) has 30 days and the hollow month (balan u) has 29 days.